MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 - **None**: Instructs the AI model not to chose any function(s).

 > [!WARNING]
 > The function-calling model is experimental and subject to change.
-It is expected to reach general availability (GA) by mid-November 2024.
-The other function-calling model, represented by the TollCallBehavior class, will be deprecated at the same time.
+It is expected to reach general availability (GA) by mid-November 2024, at which point the other function-calling model, represented by the TollCallBehavior class, will be deprecated.
 > Please refer to the [migration guide](../../../../support/function-calling-migration-guide.md) to migrate your code to the latest function-calling model.

 > [!NOTE]